davi1985/starwars-info/README.md

 ## :dart: About

-Using React Query, this project requests the Star Wars API and renders some info about people and planets.
+Using React Query, this project requests the Star Wars API and renders some info about people and planets with pagination.

 ## :rocket: Technologies